What is Transaction Risk?

 These risks are usually synced with credit risk and market risk which are centralized, in order to institute and administer command over the entire structure of risk operations.
 There may not be a general consensus in terms of who in the organization assumes the job of determining transactional risk, however, most commonly a country risk committee or credit department does the task.

 Banks normally assign a country rating that encompasses all types of risk including currency lending, locally as well as abroad.
-Important to note is that these ratings especially ‘transactional risk ratings’ go a long way in determining a cap and exposure limits every market deserves, keeping in mind the companies policies.
+Important to note is that these ratings especially ‘transactional risk rating’ go a long way in determining a cap and exposure limits every market deserves, keeping in mind the companies policies.